 - Less likely to smoke

-- To become pregnant in their teenage years
+- Less likely to become pregnant in their teenage years

 - 15% more likely to go to college

 - Get an average of 40% higher test results

 - Reduce NHS costs by reducing the risk of diabetes, heart disease, stroke and cancer.

 In addition, the increased availability of sport within a community has also been proven to decrease knife crime, postcode wars and childhood obesity levels.
 We also want to give teenagers aged 16+ the chance to do work experience with us.
 We will teach them how to coach and play Switch and give them the platform needed to further a career in coaching.